badlydrawnrob/anki/README.md

 [^3]: This is based on the modified [Breeze Dark theme](https://marketplace.visualstudio.com/items?itemName=AndrewFridley.Breeze-Dark-Theme) for Visual Studio Code by Andrew Fridley.
 If you'd prefer the [original](https://github.com/badlydrawnrob/anki/issues/142#issuecomment-2227452134) Pandoc version, you can follow the instructions [here](https://github.com/badlydrawnrob/anki/issues/154).

+[^4]: This means sometimes re-evaluating your code and function names to tighten things up.
+32 characters might sound short, but when you've got 10 cards to review, no scrolling really speeds things up!
+Of course, this isn't always practical so see how you go.
+If you're mostly using desktop Anki, you can ignore this advice.

-[^4]: I don't follow these religiously but it's good to have something to aim for.
+[^5]: I don't follow these religiously but it's good to have something to aim for.
 Hopefully my code isn't too sloppy!